Salt Flats & Desert Dunes - 14 Days

 Days 2 - 3: Potosi

-Travelling along scenic passes by public bus we come to the mining town of Potosí.
+Travelling by comfortable overnight bus along scenic passes we come to the mining town of Potosí.
 The city was established by the Spanish in 1545 soon after the discovery of a rich vein of silver in a nearby hill, the Cerro Rico (or “rich hill”).
 It soon became the world's largest silver producer and silver from Potosí underwrote the Spanish economy, particularly the monarchy's extravagance, for over two centuries.
 In Spanish there is still a saying ‘valer un potosí’ (to be worth a fortune).

 Salt Flats & Desert Dunes - 14 Days Go Guide